UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 To help you get familiar with working with Git and GitHub, we encourage you to work through an example repository, which you will populate through exercises that appear in episodes throughout this course.
-We'll use the repository to begin building up a cheat sheet of Git commands, some tips on good practice and links to further resources.
+We'll use the repository to begin building up a cheatsheet of Git commands, some tips on good practice and links to further resources.